 The Chinese herbal materia medica has been in use and evolving for thousands of years.
-At my offices in Brooklyn (serving Gowanus, Park Slope, and Greenpoint) and Manhattan (Union Square), I see patients who are dealing with chronic pain (back pain, neck and shoulder pain, knee pain, hip pain, and ankle pain), digestive issues (IBS, colitis), infertility, stress, insomnia, PMS, women's health, and autoimmune conditions (Lyme, Hashimoto's, thyroid conditions, and many more).
+At my offices in Brooklyn (serving Gowanus and Park Slope) and Manhattan (Flatiron), I see patients who are dealing with chronic pain (back pain, neck and shoulder pain, knee pain, hip pain, and ankle pain), digestive issues (IBS, colitis), infertility, stress, insomnia, PMS, women's health, and autoimmune conditions (Lyme, Hashimoto's, thyroid conditions, and many more).

 Every culture on the planet has a tradition of using locals herbs and foods as medicine.
 The Chinese herbal materia medica has developed over the past several thousand years; today, it contains tens of thousands of plant, animal, and mineral substances and their medicinal use according to the theories of Chinese medicine.
 Many of the most common and widely used Chinese herbs are things you might find in your kitchen or pantry :